 Find more chatbot platforms by Googling something like ‘WordPress live chat platforms’.

-All are easy to install in your website, either by using a plugin or by inserting some script code directly into your site.
-The difficult bit with chatbots, is styling them to look like they are part of your website and to actually build in the functionality (asking the right questions, handing off to the right human agent etc.).
+All are easy to install on your website, either by using a plugin or by inserting some script code directly into your site.
+The difficult bit with chatbots is styling them to look like they are part of your website and actually building in the functionality (asking the right questions, handing them off to the right human agent, etc.).

 Zopim (now Zendesk Chat)

 Live chat platforms are easy to set up and try out.
 So you could switch between a few to see which works best for you.
 Like chatbots, you usually have to sign up to the service externally.
-They will then give you some code to install in the website (or point you at a plugin that does it).
+They will then give you some code to install on the website (or point you to a plugin that does it).

 Do you need a Chatbot or Live Chat on your website?

-I’m not a great fan of chat bots and live chat.
-If you get a lot of traffic, and are in front of your computer (or accessible on a smartphone) for most of the day, then live chat can be good.
+I’m not a great fan of chatbots and live chat.
+If you get a lot of traffic and are in front of your computer (or accessible on a smartphone) for most of the day, then live chat can be good.
 But if you cannot respond quickly to a chat when it starts, it can work against you.
-Chatbots can be good if you get a lot of website traffic and are constantly fielding the same types of question when visitors call in or email you (e.g. ‘Do you offer a free trial?’).
+Chatbots can be good if you get a lot of website traffic and are constantly fielding the same types of questions when visitors call in or email you (e.g. ‘Do you offer a free trial?’).
 They can also be good for technical support desks.